sedelmeyer/rare-event-analysis/README.rst

 Adding to this project
 ----------------------

-If you'd like to build off of this project to explore additional methods or to practice your own data science and development skills, below are some important notes regarding the configuration of this project.
+If you'd like to build off of this project to explore additional methods or to practice your own data science and development skills, below are some important notes regarding the configuration of this project and associated packages and workflows.

 .. contents:: In this section
   :local: